 The streetscape conditions (for example, is the street heavily used by pedestrians, vehicles; the width of sidewalks and crosswalks; street width/directions; the conditions of existing street trees, plantings, curbs, furniture, etc, within the sidewalk area.)

-Unless the provision of green infrastructure is determined to be infeasible by the reviewing Engineer, one or more of the following methods, including but not limited to, those in the table below, shall be employed both on the site and within the sidewalk/streetscape realm, , based on site and soil assessments.
+Unless the provision of green infrastructure is determined to be infeasible by the reviewing Engineer, three or more of the following methods, including but not limited to, those in the table below, shall be employed both on the site and within the sidewalk/streetscape realm, based on site and soil assessments.